By Andy Joel

 O gauge has a much smaller range of models on offer, and they are significantly more expensive; however, the prices have come down a lot in the last few years, and where you might have paid over £1000 for a loco 5 years ago, it only be a few hundred now.

 O gauge is excellent for small, super-detailed scenes.
-Preston & District MRS has no O gauge layouts, but you might want to talk to Preston O Gauge Group; they hold running days every month (but not during lockdown!), and is worth a look just to see what they do.
+Preston & District MRS has no O gauge layouts, but is considering building one.
+You might also want to talk to Preston O Gauge Group; they hold running days every month (but not during lockdown!), and is worth a look just to see what they do.

 As all three of the above have a gauge that is slightly out of scale, there are alternatives that seek to rectify that.